 The World Wilderness Congress (WWC)

-The main Congress is also preceded by a 2 day Global Intergovernmental Forum on Wilderness (GIFW), in Salamanca, for government employees of all types – national, provincial, local, communal, tribal, international agencies.
+The main Congress is was also preceded by a 2 day Global Intergovernmental Forum on Wilderness (GIFW), in Salamanca, for government employees of all types – national, provincial, local, communal, tribal, international agencies.

 The World Wilderness Congress, now the world’s longest-running, public conservation project and environmental forum, has humble beginnings.
 Ian Player and his Zulu mentor Magqubu Ntombela were sitting on the banks of the Imfolozi River in 1974.
 As a team, they had guided many small trips into the African wilderness.
 For 8 years they lead groups of 8 people at a time for 5 days on trail.
 The wilderness experience changes the lives of many participants forever.